-A girlfriend of mine recently said something that gave me pause.
+A few years ago, a girlfriend of mine said something that made me pause.

-Perhaps I hadn’t yet found a man worthy of me.
+Perhaps I hadn’t found a man worthy of me.

 Worthy of me?

 Yet I realized the truth of it as soon as she said it.